cafe-trauma/documentation/starting_cafe.md

 To connect to your respoitory, use `open <repo id>`.
 In our case, we will be using `open cafe`.

-## Uplaoding triples to the repository
+## Uploading triples to the repository

 You can verify a file using `verify path/to/file.rdf`